leclairem/BrainstormApp/README.md

 * Answer/respond to a post/question.
 Which could allow for continuing threads/conversations.

+* Search/filter functionally.
+Which could be done via tags/topic or word matching in the title.

 * Perhaps a form of direct messages.

 * Following a topic/question to get updates on the topic.